 In a randomized controlled trial on the efficacy of collagen hydrolysate for improving joint comfort, it was found that CH taken orally is well absorbed and provides amino acids specific to joint cartilage.
 Collagen accumulates in cartilage and stimulates synthesis of the extracellular matrix by the chondrocytes, which helps to maintain joint structure and function and helps patients affected by joint disorders such as OA.

 There have also been several reports that a daily intake of 10g of collagen for 60 days or longer resulted in pain reduction in patients with OA of the hip or knee.
 This effect is considered to be due to a specific effect of CH on joint tissues, since it is unlikely to have any analgesic or anti-inflammatory effects.
 (2)

-So collagen’s main role is to restore collagen content of cartilage to normal levels after being depleted by the action of collagenases.
+So one of collagen’s main roles is to restore collagen content of cartilage to normal levels after being depleted by the action of collagenases.

 In conclusion, we can say that collagen hydrolysate is of interest as a therapeutic agent of potential utility in the management t of osteoarthritis and that its high level of safety makes it attractive as an agent for long-term use in these chronic diseases.

 In the realm of herbal therapy, Boswellia Serrata extract offers some promising resutls.
 Boswellia Serrata Extract comes from the Boswellia Serrata tree which is commonly found in India.
 The therapeutic value of its extract has been known to be a highly effective anti-inflammatory, anti-arthritic and analgesic activity, thus helping to manage a different aspect of OA pathophysiology related to proinflammatory cytokines.